-Dr. Marshall has over 20 years’ experience working in the Higher Education sector.
+Paul has over 20 years’ experience working in the higher education sector.
 Prior to joining UPP, he was Chief Executive of the Association of Business Schools (ABS), where he worked with the Government to develop the Small Business Charter.
-Before the ABS Dr. Marshall was the Executive Director of the 1994 Group of Universities and spent 10 years working in the Vice-Chancellor’s office at the University of Sussex.
+Before the ABS Paul was the Executive Director of the 1994 Group of Universities and spent 10 years working in the Vice-Chancellor’s office at the University of Sussex.

-Mr. Bailey-Watts previously spent nine years working at the University of Nottingham and Goldsmiths, University of London.
-Prior to this, he worked within the hospitality industry in the USA, before moving into the Higher Education sector.
+Sam originally joined UPP in 2000 and was heavily involved with the development of UPP Residential Services Limited (URSL).
+In 2008, he was appointed a Director of URSL.
+Sam previously spent nine years working at the University of Nottingham and Goldsmiths, University of London.
+Prior to this, he worked within the hospitality industry in the USA, before moving into the higher education sector.

-David Laws is Executive Chairman of Centre Forum, a think tank that focuses on education research.
+David Laws is Executive Chairman of the Education Policy Institute, a think tank that focuses on education research.
 Previously he was Chief Secretary to the Treasury, Schools Minister and Cabinet Office Minister in the 2010-2015 Coalition Government.
 As Schools Minister from 2012 to 2015 he was responsible for policy areas including all capital and revenue funding, the Pupil Premium, accountability and policy on teachers and leadership.

 As Lib Dem Education Spokesman from 2007 to 2010, he led the work in developing a Pupil Premium.
 Mr Laws graduated from King’s College, Cambridge, with a double first class honours degree in economics and went to work at J.P.
 Morgan and Barclays de Zoete Wedd.
 He left the city to work in politics and was elected MP for Yeovil in 2001 and served in this capacity until 2015.

-Richard Brabner was appointed Head of UPP Foundation in July 2016.
+Richard Brabner was appointed Head of UPP Foundation in July 2016 and was promoted to Director in 2018.
 Working with the trustees, he sets its strategy and leads on all aspects of the UPP Foundation’s activities.
-Mr Brabner joined UPP in 2015 as Business Development Manager and his responsibilities included setting up the UPP Foundation.
+Richard joined UPP in 2015 as Business Development Manager and his responsibilities included setting up the UPP Foundation.